Skip to main content

 • “This was a beautiful, atmospheric exploration game with compelling characters and a mysterious central narrative.”

-• “After 100%ing the game, I think it's a fantastic exploration game with a very relaxing atmosphere; however, some parts of the game drag a little, and the objectives could be made clearer as there were a couple of times I was completely lost as to what I should be doing.”
+• “After 100%ing the game I think it's a fantastic exploration game with a very relaxing atmosphere; however, some parts of the game drag a little and I also feel the objectives could be made clearer as there were a couple of times I was completely lost as to what I should be doing.”

 • grinding

-• “The computer parts to collect are very abundant and found everywhere on the map, even outside ruined locations too (thus there will be no grinding for those), yet scattered in a way that motivates you to progressively visit new places.”
+• “The computer parts to collect are very abundant and found everywhere on the map, even outside ruined locations, thus there is no grinding for those, yet scattered in a way that motivates you to progressively visit new places.”

 • “Collecting items is not too tedious and can generally be done while progressing the story.”

-• “The tedious part is that there's only about 7 major locations in the game if you ignore the NPC areas, and each one has an area locked behind the next van upgrade, so you're going back to these same locations over and over again for the rest of the game.”
+• “The tedious part is that there's only like 7 major locations in the game if you ignore the NPC areas and each one has an area locked behind the next van upgrade so you're going back to these same locations over and over again for the rest of the game.”

 • stability